Last Updated: January 1, 2023

 7. Consider how you can save money.
 You may be able to help with information gathering and community meetings, saving significant money.

 Your local government may be able to contribute mapping and data free; make sure your city planning consultants are taking advantage of what public and private entities in your community will provide at no cost.
 If possible, do some legwork for them.
-Focus your consulting money on judgments, drawings, mapping, and other tasks you can't possibly do for yourselves.
+Focus your consulting money on judgments, drawings, mapping, and other tasks you cannot do for yourselves.